Why is illegal dumping a problem?

 Cleaning up dump sites is an expensive and time-consuming process.
 Each year, the Ohio EPA hires contractors to remove about 100,000 illegally dumped tires.

+Illegal dumping creates an eyesore in all neighborhoods, as well as environmental and health hazards.
+Litter pollutes the soil, the water, and the air!
 Rodents, insects, and other vermin live and breed in open dump sites and scrap tires.
-These pests are often carriers of diseases, such as West Nile virus and canine heartworms.
+These pests are often carriers of diseases, such as West Nile virus and canine heartworm.

-- Children look at a pile of rubber tires as an inviting place to play, but they might be injured by nails, glass, or chemicals found at illegal dumpsites.
+Children may look at a pile of rubber tires as an inviting place to play, but not only can they get bitten by a misquote living in a tire carrying the West Nile virus, they might get injured by nails, glass, or chemicals dumped at the illegal dumpsite.

 The Ohio Revised Code prohibits littering, regardless of whether or not it was intentional.
 Numerous laws prohibit littering and illegal dumping.
 Littering is a serious offense, punishable by fines of up to $500 and 60 days in jail.